VCUAAM/am-powder-cleanup-workflow/README.md

 ## stuff to fix later when i have time

 - move j5 of robot to align image to square with camera
-- make sure that all walls are approximately equal to "verify" bounding box
 - move robot automatically if entire build cylinder is not in image